Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 That completes the database installation

 ###CONFIGURATION SETTINGS
 Well if your still with me this far I think your doing pretty good.
-We will now set our configuration settings and even set up the AH-Bot.First off lets start with the realmd section as this is the easiest to get on-line with out any trouble.
+We will now set our configuration settings and even set up the AH-Bot.
+First off lets start with the realmd section as this is the easiest to get on-line with out any trouble.

 #####NOTES
 + /opt/mangos/logs - we will create this directory for our log files
 + /opt/mangos/data - we will create this directory for our data files

-I haven't used to the client data extractors in quite some time ive been using a back up of my data for about a year and ive just been moving it around to different servers and new compiles, however i dont think the processes has changed all that much.
-If you need get your data extracting I would go a head and do that now so you can work on your configuration settings.
+I haven't used the client data extractors in quite some time I've been using a back up of my data for about a year and I've just been moving it around to different servers and new compiles, however I don't think the processes has changed all that much.
+If you need to get your data extracting I would go a head and do that now so you can work on your configuration settings.

 Back to our shell (or putty through SSH):
 ```bash